DistanceDevelopment/mrds/README.md

 # What is `mrds`?

 This package for R analyzes single or double observer distance sampling data for line or point sampling.
 It is used in program [DISTANCE](http://distancesampling.org/) as one of the analysis engines.
 Supported double observer configurations include independent, trial and removal.
-All options in mrds are not yet fully supported via DISTANCE.
+Not all options in mrds are fully supported via DISTANCE.

+If you only wish to perform a conventional or multiple covariate distance sampling analysis (CDS/MCDS) (as opposed to a double observer analysis), you may want to try the `Distance` R package, which has a simplified interface and is available from [http://github.com/DistanceDevelopment/Distance](http://github.com/DistanceDevelopment/Distance).

 # Getting `mrds`

-The easiest way to ensure you have the latest version of `mrds`, is to install Hadley Wickham's `devtools` package:
+The easiest way to ensure you have the latest version of `mrds`, is to install using the `remotes` package:

-      install.packages("devtools")
+      install.packages("remotes")

 then install `mrds` from github:

-      library(devtools)
+      library(remotes)
       install_github("DistanceDevelopment/mrds")

 Otherwise: